YonAndualem/Simple-Text-Editor/Readme.md

 # Simple Text Editor

 This project is a simple text editor implemented in assembly language using MASM32 for Windows.
 It demonstrates basic file I/O, text manipulation, and user interaction with a graphical window interface.
 ## Features
 - Open, edit, and save text files
 - Basic navigation (move cursor, insert, delete)
 - Simple graphical user interface (Windows application)
+- Help and About buttons for additional user guidance
+- Responsive resizing for better usability on different screen sizes
+- Open, edit, and save text files
+- Basic navigation (move cursor, insert, delete)

 ## Requirements